CinTheDev/simple-ode-analyzer/README.md

 ### Approximation (Numerical) methods

-Various techniques for approximating ODEs will be implemented, we'll start with Discrete-Euler to get a better understanding of how the process works, later on we'll move to more advanced techniques like Midpoint, or Runge-Kutta-4
+Currently implemented:

+- Euler
+- Midpoint

+Note: As of right now, only ODEs of second order in the form of `f''(x) = A(x)` are supported.
+A(x) is only allowed to contain f(x) and some other values.

+Perhaps in the future I will generalize it so other orders (especially first order) can be computed.

 ### Representation of ODEs in code

-A specific ODE is being represented by a class that derives from `ODE`.
+A specific ODE is being represented by a class that derives from `OdeFunction`.
 Unfortunatly, the program cannot convert an equation into code on it's own.
 Analysing a custom differential equation requires custom implementation and recompilation of the program.

-An ODE can choose between many different methods for being calculated / approximated.
-In code, there are various functions that calculate the ODE in a specific way.
-An ODE can implement as many methods as it wants, and the User can choose the used method via GUI.

-So in short, the actual equation part of the ODE is represented in the different kinds of `calculate` methods implemented for every descendant of `ODE`.

-It's also possible for ODE classes to inherit not from the base ODE class, but from another specific ODE.
-This way it's possible to create general ODEs and specific applications of that ODE without repeating too much.
-In theory, other c++ features like multiple inheritance can also be taken advantage of, but I don't know in what way that could be useful here.

-Mutable mathematical constants used in the equation are stored in a special array, which the GUI part of the program is able to access.
-This way, these constants can be changed at runtime.
-(But they will never change while the function is calculated, hence why I call them 'constants').
+The good news is that only the function itself and the customizable options have to be implemented by hand.
+There's no need to implement the approximation itself, as the program can handle that by itself.

+The new class only needs to implement `evaluate_function(double fx)`, where this function just computes the second derivative using the ODE in the form of `f''(x) = ...`.
+The given parameter `double fx` represents `f(x)` which is required if the equation is an ODE.

+As the ODE classes are now integrated in wxWidgets (unlike in past versions), it's really easy to create custom options for specifying some values relevant for the ODE.

+There's a few examples for simple ODE implementations under `src/controls/ode/ode_variants`.

 ## Development